 Hence, when you’re ready to get pregnant or begin fertility treatments, going off the pill will be a Step 1, and the side-effects can be a bit startling.

-7 Things That Might Happen When You Stop Taking Your Pill
+7 Things That May Happen When You Stop Taking Your Birth Control Pill

 - Things smell better…or worse.
-We’re sure you’ve heard that pregnant women often have highly acute smell (Are the neighbors five doors down making chicken with broccoli tonight?).
-Well, estrogen and progesterone are partially responsible for your sense of smell so, as they fluctuate closer to ovulation, your sniffer can become more acute.
+We’re sure you’ve heard that pregnant women often have highly acute smell.
+Estrogen and progesterone are partially responsible for your sense of smell so, as they fluctuate closer to ovulation, your sense of smell can become more acute.
 Being on the pill neutralizes this effect, and now that you’re off it you may become more smell-sensitive around the time that you’re ovulating.

 - Your breasts may get smaller.
 While you may not drop an entire cup size, women who go off the pill often report that their breasts shrink.
 Estrogen and progesterone can increase breast mass so when these hormones are left to their own devices again, you may lose a little of that hormone-triggered breast volume.
-Some women (about 30%) also find they lose a little weight – although equal amounts find they gain weight or their weight remains about the same, so you just never know which category you’ll fall into.
+Some women (about 30%) also find they lose a little weight – although equal amounts find they gain weight or their weight remains about the same.

 - Periods can become heavier and more uncomfortable.
 While this is especially true for women with conditions like endometriosis, which may have led them to taking the pill in the first place, it can happen to anyone.
 When you are left to the mercy of your natural hormone fluctuations, typical PMS symptoms, like cramps, moodiness and inexplicable tears may commence.
 Your flow may become irregular again, more clotty than usual or heavier than you remembered.